Explore Frequently Asked Questions

 What do I need to know when I pre-purchase admissions online?

 Admission tickets can be purchased online.
 Be prepared to show your ticket to staff onsite.
 Even with pre-purchased admission tickets, admission is on a first come first served basis at Island Lake, Ken Whillans and Terra Cotta Conservation Areas and is subject to seasonal operating hours.
-Tickets can be used any day the park is open during the same calendar year the ticket is purchased.
+Tickets can be used for the date and times listed on your ticket.

 Please note, we do our best to accommodate all visitors.
 Parking is subject to availability and is not guaranteed for pre-purchased admission tickets.
 If the park is at full capacity when you arrive, you can come another day or request a refund.